Dora Bruder: Plot

-The book starts when the author comes across a missing person ad in the Paris Soir newspaper on 31 December 1941 looking for Dora Bruder.
+The book starts when the narrator comes across a missing person ad in the Paris Soir newspaper on 31 December 1941 looking for Dora Bruder.
 She is a 15-year-old Jewish girl.
-Mondiano starts his investigations based on public records and conversations with Dora's family members.
+Modiano starts his investigations based on public records and conversations with Dora's family members.
 She was born in the 12th arrondissement and lives in 18th arrondissement of Paris.
 Her parents sent her to a catholic school in December 1941 from which she ran away.
 She was later found in April 1942 but her father, a Jew of Austrian background, had been arrested and sent to the internment camp of Drancy where she will also end up.
 Dora and her father will eventually be deported to Auschwitz on 18 September 1942.

 Themes

 Dora Bruder is a typical example of the themes found across Modiano's work such as memory, loss, recovery, time.

 The German occupation of Paris and the status of the Jews in Paris during this time is also a central theme of Modiano's work since his first novel.

-Across the story, Mondiano adds his personal experiences with his father through Dora's interactions with her family, his life in the same neighbourhood or his escape from school when he was 14.
+Across the story, Modiano adds his personal experiences with his father through Dora's interactions with her family, his life in the same neighbourhood or his escape from school when he was 14.